What's The Difference Between Psychiatrists And Therapists?

 Psychiatry in modern day

 If you are experiencing life challenges, family conflict, distressing mental health symptoms, or looking to manage stress, you may benefit from meeting with a therapist, psychologist, social worker, marriage and family therapist, or counselor.
-These professionals have expertise in treating mental health conditions and they have different treatment methods for managing mental health disorders.
-While a therapist doesn’t have a doctoral degree, they are required to have a master’s degree and they can provide you with an accurate diagnosis and treatment options without medication.
+These professionals have expertise in treating mental health conditions, and they have different treatment methods for managing mental health disorders.
+While a therapist doesn’t have a doctoral degree, they are required to have a master’s degree, and they can provide you with an accurate diagnosis and treatment options without medication.

-Although many online providers are not psychiatrists and cannot prescribe medication or perform intensive diagnostic testing, online therapy can be as effective as in-person options.
+Although online providers on mental health platforms like BetterHelp are not psychiatrists and cannot prescribe medication or perform intensive diagnostic testing, online therapy can be as effective as in-person options.
 For example, in one study, 95% of participants preferred the online model to in-person models and reported an increased long-term quality of life.
+You can choose between phone, video, or live chat sessions with your provider and receive worksheets, journal prompts, and other resources through an online platform.

 Getty